silverstripeltd/silverstripe-forager/docs/en/configuration.md

 * Some services include rate limits.
 You could use this feature to effectively "slow down" your processing of records

 * Some classes can be quite process intensive (EG: Files that require you to load them into memory in order to send them to your service provider).
-This "cooldown", plus `batch_sizes` should provide you with some dials to turn to try and reduce the impact that reindexing has on your application
+This "cooldown", plus `batch_sizes` at a class level, should provide you with some dials to turn to try and reduce the impact that reindexing has on your application

 ## Advanced configuration